 Click on terms for botanical definitions.

-The bright yellow flowers of Seaside goldenrod are borne in clusters on terminal spikelike racemes.
-Individual flowers are comprised of many tubular disk florets; ray florets are absent.
+Seaside goldenrod’s bright yellow flowers are born in clusters on terminal spikelike racemes.
+Individual flowers are composed of many tubular disk florets; ray florets are absent.
 Basal leaves are glabrous, strap-like and alternately arranged.
 Stem leaves are sessile and reduced.
 The fruit is a pubescent achene.

 Goldenrods in general get a bad rap as allergy instigators, but this is merely a misconception.
 The real culprit tends to be ragweed, which blooms at the same time of year but is far less noticeable in the landscape.
 Ragweed pollen is lightweight and buoyant, making it easily airborne — and easier for us to inhale.
 Goldenrod has heavier pollen; it is less likely to catch the wind or find its way to our noses.